awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 **Important**
 Amazon RDS can lose access to the KMS key for a DB instance\.
 For example, RDS loses access when the KMS key is disabled, or when RDS access to a KMS key is revoked\.
 In these cases, the encrypted DB instance goes into `inaccessible-encryption-credentials-recoverable` state\.
 The DB instance remains in this state for seven days\.
 When you start the DB instance during that time, it checks if the KMS key is active and recovers the DB instance if it is\.
 Restart the DB instance using the AWS CLI command [start\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/start-db-instance.html)\.
 Currently, you can't start a DB instance in this state using the AWS Management Console\.
 If the DB instance isn't recovered, then it goes into the terminal `inaccessible-encryption-credentials` state\.
 In this case, you can only restore the DB instance from a backup\.
-We strongly recommend that you always enable backups for encrypted DB instances to guard against the loss of encrypted data in your databases\.
+We strongly recommend that you always turn on backups for encrypted DB instances to guard against the loss of encrypted data in your databases\.

 ## Determining whether encryption is turned on for a DB instance<a name="Overview.Encryption.Determining"></a>